-Listing of farmers markets in the Triangle, including Raleigh, Durham, Chapel Hill, Wake Forest, Chatham County, Cary, and more.
+This is a listing of farmers markets in the Triangle, including Raleigh, Durham, Chapel Hill, Wake Forest, Chatham County, Cary, and more.
 See one we can add?
 Fill us in!

-Also, although this information is verified, plans can change.
-So make sure to follow the link for the farmers market before you go and make sure that there haven’t been changes.
+Make sure to follow the link for the farmers market before you go and make sure that there haven’t been changes.

 Read on for information on all the farmers’ markets, organized by location.